Samrajnee/CampusChain/README.md

 # CampusChain

 A unified platform for student–institution operations.
-CampusChain consolidates governance, identity, and campus management into a single system — replacing scattered tools, paper trails, and ad-hoc forms with a structured, auditable record for every student from enrollment to graduation.
+CampusChain consolidates governance, identity, and campus management into a single system; replacing scattered tools, paper trails, and ad-hoc forms with a structured, auditable record for every student from enrollment to graduation.

 > **Repository:** [github.com/Samrajnee/CampusChain](https://github.com/Samrajnee/CampusChain)
 > **Status:** Pre-MVP · Active Development